zhj12399/zhj12399.github.com/docs/activity.md

 # Activity
 ## 2025
-* Oral Report for the IEEE GCEE, Osaka, Japan, "A Multi-Class Valvular Heart Disease Diagnosis System Using a Two-Stage Lightweight Model", 2025.
+* Oral Report for the IEEE GCEE, "A Multi-Class Valvular Heart Disease Diagnosis System Using a Two-Stage Lightweight Model", Osaka, Japan, September 23, 2025.

 ## 2024
 * Volunteer for the 11th Conference on Sound and Music Technology (CSMT), Wuhan, China, October 11-13, 2024.